|Heterophyllidia||Acrid tasting (emetica/rosacea, etc.)||Shrimp|

 Traditionally named based on red being present in the cap or not, but it's now known that several species can be either colour.
 The red fades, so is not a good indicator.

-R. parapallens - pink or yellow or both, but not as bright as the R. emetica grp, sometimes with splotches of purple brown.
-It is also just as likely as not to be mild, or have a pink flushed stem like R. rosacea.
+R. parapallens - pink or yellow or both, but usually not as bright as the others, and often with a splotch of purple brown on the disc.
+Sometimes mild, or with a pink flushed stem.

 R. stuntzii - whitish with tinges of grey.
 Lavender colours may be present, but usually with grey (unlike 'fragilis').
 Occasionally mild.
 Slight buff tinge to the spores.